ramda/ramda/README.md

 --------

 Ok, so we like sheep.
 That's all.
 It's a short name, not already taken.
-It could as easily have been `eweda`, but then we wouldn't be forced to say " _eweda lamb!_ ", and no one wants that  For non-English speakers, lambs are baby sheep, ewes are female sheep, and rams are male sheep.
+It could as easily have been `eweda`, but then we would be forced to say _eweda lamb!_, and no one wants that  For non-English speakers, lambs are baby sheep, ewes are female sheep, and rams are male sheep.
 So perhaps ramda is a grown-up lambda... but probably not.